ArghyArghyA/Jhol-Framework/README.md

 You have to have Java and eclipse installed in your machine.
 In order to work with windows based application automation .Net Framework 4.1 or higher must be installed

+If you are using AutoIt related methods then register the below mentioned DLL files
+* /Framework/src/main/resources/AutoItX3_x64.dll
+* /Framework/src/main/resources/AutoItX3.dll

 ## Running the tests

 Explain how to run the automated tests for this system